-VCAL prepares students for entry into TAFE Certificate courses, apprenticeships, traineeships and general employment.
-VCAL programs are not designed to give an ATAR score and will not lead directly to University.
-A senior VCAL certificate opens up many options for students.
-RMIT and Victoria University are currently considering the option for Senior level VCAL graduates.
-Employers are starting to favour the VCAL course because it develops literacy and numeracy skills, work related skills, industry specific skills along with personal and employability skills.
-Penola VCAL Students will exit with a full account of recorded experiences through use of platforms that enable all experiences to be captured.
+VCE VM prepares students for entry into TAFE Certificate courses, apprenticeships, traineeships, and general employment.
+VCE VM programs are not designed to give an ATAR score and will not lead directly to university.
+Achieving the VCE VM certificate opens many options for students.
+Penola VCE VM Students will exit with a full account of recorded achievements through use of platforms that enable all experiences to be captured.